pydio/pydio-doc-admin-guide/5_securing_your_data/6_compliance_audit/2_ent_shared_resources_audit.md

-With pydio cells we provide you with a way to keep track of every shared resources, therefore giving you more visibility and control.
+Pydio Cells provides you with a way to keep track of every shared resources, therefore giving you more visibility and control about who accesses what at any time.

 ## Audits